zll1996/attention-treelstm/README.md

 References:

 1. Code for baseline has been referenced from https://github.com/adeshpande3/LSTM-Sentiment-Analysis
-2. COde for Tree LSTM has been referenced from https://github.com/ttpro1995/TreeLSTMSentiment/
+2. Code for Tree LSTM has been referenced from https://github.com/ttpro1995/TreeLSTMSentiment/